ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Chaining_Commands.md

 pwn.college{Y1SlPWzLJ8Bu3GfhQPY6C9BOb-X.dVTN4QDLyUTN0czW}
 ```
 ## What I learnt
+This felt a bit like C programming language.
 # K.2 Your First Shell Script
 ## Question
 As you combine more and more commands to achieve complex effects, the length of the combined prompt quickly gets really annoying to deal with.
 When this happens, you can put these commands in a file, called a shell script, and run them by executing the file!
 For example, consider our semicolon technique: